Samuel Johnson: Early life and education

 Johnson displayed signs of great intelligence as a child, and his parents, to his later disgust, would show off his "newly acquired accomplishments".
 His education began at the age of three, and was provided by his mother, who had him memorise and recite passages from the Book of Common Prayer.
 When Samuel turned four, he was sent to a nearby school, and, at the age of six he was sent to a retired shoemaker to continue his education.

 A year later Johnson went to Lichfield Grammar School, where he excelled in Latin.
 For his most personal poems, Johnson used Latin.
 During this time, Johnson started to exhibit the tics that would influence how people viewed him in his later years, and which formed the basis for a posthumous diagnosis of Tourette syndrome.
 He excelled at his studies and was promoted to the upper school at the age of nine.
 During this time, he befriended Edmund Hector, nephew of his "man-midwife" George Hector, and John Taylor, with whom he remained in contact for the rest of his life.

 At the age of 16, Johnson stayed with his cousins, the Fords, at Pedmore, Worcestershire.
 There he became a close friend of Cornelius Ford, who employed his knowledge of the classics to tutor Johnson while he was not attending school.
 Ford was a successful, well-connected academic, and notorious alcoholic whose excesses contributed to his death six years later.
 After spending six months with his cousins, Johnson returned to Lichfield, but Hunter, the headmaster, "angered by the impertinence of this long absence", refused to allow Johnson to continue at the school.
 Unable to return to Lichfield Grammar School, Johnson enrolled at the King Edward VI grammar school at Stourbridge.
 As the school was located near Pedmore, Johnson was able to spend more time with the Fords, and he began to write poems and verse translations.
-However, he spent only six months at Stourbridge before returning once again to his parents' home in Lichfield.
+He spent six months at Stourbridge before returning to his parents' home in Lichfield.